JetBrains/intellij-sdk-docs/basics/indexing_and_psi_stubs/stub_indexes.md

 ## Stub Indexes

-When building the stub tree, you can, at the same time, put some data about the stub elements into many indexes, which then can be used to find the PSI elements by the corresponding key.
+When building the stub tree, you can, at the same time, put some data about the stub elements into a number of indexes, which then can be used to find the PSI elements by the corresponding key.
 Unlike file-based indexes, stub indexes do not support storing custom data as values; the value is always a PSI element.
 Keys in stub indexes are typically strings (such as class names); other data types are also supported if desired.